1 on 1 Presentation Skills course, Zurich, Switzerland, Dec 2018 class review

-And what about our audience?
+And our audience?
 To them, a rushed opening seems like you want to get it over with or that you have somewhere better to be.
-Additionally, at the beginning of most talks, people are not fully present (mentally).
-It takes a while (or an engagement technique, more about that in a second) to fully have everyone's attention.
-So while you are rushing through your opening, anyone who might have been finishing an email or otherwise not fully tuned in would have missed out on a lot of the opening.
+Additionally, at the beginning of most talks, people are not fully mentally present (i.e. finishing small talk or other chats with fellow audience members or emails on their phones).
+So after you have rushed through your opening, anyone who might have been finishing an email or otherwise not fully tuned in will have missed out on much of the key information.